nodeup/transcriptions/46-a-promises-by-promisers-show.md

 Absolutely, we got started very early on at Medium using promises.
 Our frontend lead wrote a big chunk of google closure library.
 He's a big fan of deferreds which is one of the built-in plugins for closure.
 We opted to go with a similar pattern for the backend.
 Despite the fact that pretty much every node library ever does not use promises.
 It's actually worked really really well for us.
 In large part because we ended up in a state where we needed to chain results from particular services such that they became inputs to other services and we found that we had these pyramids in our test cases as well as in our actual application code when we were using callbacks.
 Just by virtue of needing to have the callbacks around in order to reference whatever might need to be referenced.
 The request object is an example to send it all the way back to the user when they had an error or whatever might be going on.

 So we flipped over to promises fairly early, say a year and a half ago, something like that.
-We actually used Q. I'm actually a big fan of Q. The only downside is that by virtue of being cross-browser it's a little slow in node and it has some garbage collection issues.
+We actually used Q. I'm actually a big fan of [Q](https://github.com/kriskowal/q).
+The only downside is that by virtue of being cross-browser it's a little slow in node and it has some garbage collection issues.
 I think it's getting much better.
 We actually ended up swapping it out and building our own library just to use the subset of promises that we needed and since then it's been going great.
 I'd say the only big problem that we've had is object construction overhead as opposed to static functions.
 But it's pretty wonderful.

-I'm actually really curious to hear people's performance experiences with promises because my experience has always been like I use them to do async operations and usually that involves I/O and I/O is slow so it's never been an issue for me but definitely there's tonnes of people for whom it is an issue so I'd love to hear about what situations you ran into when object creation overhead became an issue.
+I'm actually really curious to hear people's performance experiences with promises because my experience has always been like I use them to do async operations and usually that involves I/O and I/O is slow so it's never been an issue for me but definitely there's tons of people for whom it is an issue so I'd love to hear about what situations you ran into when object creation overhead became an issue.
 Cause they must exist, so many people care.

 Yeah, for us, it is an issue and it's mostly an issue because as soon as you start chaining your promises with then and fail you're constructing more objects on the fly and just pure benchmarking numbers, even in a library where all you're doing is constructing objects it starts falling off very quickly.
 I mean it's linear but relative to just having a call that can place, it's not identical and it looks like it's better to have the callback but it's also better to have a function that actually returns something that represents the value that's gonna be there at some point in time.
 As opposed to returning undefined and then you don't know if the function's actually undefined or if it's gonna be coming back at some point.

 Of all the problems we have at medium, promises and the object construction is by no means the larges problem we have.

 It's just like in pure benchmarking numbers we do see that it's an order of magnitude of two orders of magnitude slower than just having a function inline.

 What about the GC hit.
 If we run into some of the performance considerations and avoiding all un-necessary anonymous function creation is actually something that makes a difference under significant production load.

 Yeah, absolutely.
 We ran into the exact same thing at medium.
 For us what we ended up doing is we ended up sort of bastardizing the promise pattern a little bit and allowed us to attach a context to the promises which we could then clear at a later date.
 That way if there was something that needed to be carried around, normally by an anonymous function and a closure, we could carry it around via the context instead.
 So actually the vast majority of our open source libraries that are built on top of promises don't actually have any anonymous functions in them.
 Just to prevent that problem exactly.
 Sheppard actually, which is our asynchronous dependency injection system, all of the functions in it are either for the life of the request or they live forever, or until the build is gone.